aurelienpierreeng/ansel-doc/content/views/map/_index.md

 ---
 title: Map
 date: 2022-12-04T02:19:02+01:00
+lastmod: 2023-10-11
 id: map
 weight: 50
 draft: false
 author: "people"
 ---

-The map view allows you to see where your geo-tagged images were taken, and to add location information to non-geo-tagged images.
+The Map view is optional and needs to be activated in [Preferences > Other views](../../preferences-settings/other-views.md).
+It allows you to see where your geo-tagged images were taken, and to add location information to non-geo-tagged images.

-The map view shows a world map with the images in the current [collection](../lighttable/digital-asset-management/collections.md) pinned to their geo-tagged location (if available).
+The Map view shows a world map with the images in the current [collection](../lighttable/digital-asset-management/collections.md) pinned to their geo-tagged location (if available).
 This requires that images are tagged with location information.
 Some newer cameras, including smartphones, are already equipped with GPS receivers.
 Other cameras may need additional GPS hardware to do this.

 Even if your camera doesn't support this feature, there is an alternative method -- Ansel can match the Exif date/time in your image(s) to a separate GPX data tracking file created by a GPS tracker, that has recorded your movements.
 GPS trackers can be purchased as standalone handheld devices or you can install a GPS tracker app on your smartphone.
-Location tagging with GPS tracking data can be done using the [geotagging](../../modules/utility-modules/shared/geotagging.md) module, in the lighttable and map views.
+Location tagging with GPS tracking data can be done using the [geotagging](../../modules/utility-modules/shared/geotagging.md) module, in the lighttable and Map views.

-## center map view
+## Center Map view

-In the center of the map view you will see a world map.
+In the center of the Map view you will see a world map.

 Map data is taken from open map sources on the internet.
 As such, new map data is only available if you are connected to the internet -- Ansel keeps a disk cache of previously loaded map data.